tannu005/iot-ble-smart-glasses/README.md

    * *More Time*: I would train a lightweight ONNX/TensorFlow Lite model for edge-execution to catch complex semantic edge cases in Hindi/Telugu that keyword scoring might miss.

 ---
-*Developed for the IoT BLE Developer Intern assignment.*